Dorin Mateuț: Brescia and Reggiana

 Mateuț joined Mircea Lucescu's "Brescia Romena", as around that period, his fellow Romanians Gheorghe Hagi, Florin Răducioiu, Ioan Sabău and Dănuț Lupu also played for the club.
 He made his Serie A debut on 29 November 1992 in a 2–1 away loss to Inter Milan.

 In the following season he left Brescia to go and play for Reggiana where in his first game he netted a goal in a 2–0 win over Cremonese.
 Until the end of the season he scored two more goals in another two victories against Cagliari and Lecce.

 Return to Romania

 In 1995, Mateuț made a comeback to Dinamo for one and a half years.
-Subsequently, he joined Sportul Studențesc where he made his last Divizia A appearance on 23 March 1996 in a 1–0 victory against Ceahlăul Piatra Neamț, having a total of 281 matches with 134 goals in the competition, and also totaling 25 games with 12 goals in European competitions.
+Subsequently, he joined Sportul Studențesc where he made his last Divizia A appearance on 23 March 1996 in a 1–0 victory against Ceahlăul Piatra Neamț, totaling 281 matches with 134 goals in the competition and 25 games with 12 goals in European competitions.